 Plaintiffs who seek compensation from the pharmaceutical company will have the burden of proving that Topamax was the direct cause of the birth defects their children experienced.
 Janssen Pharmaceuticals continues to deny responsibility and claim that cleft palates are simply common defects with no link to the use of the medication.

-At the Law Offices of Jeffrey S. Glassman, we know that defective drug cases like those involving Topamax birth defects can be complicated cases to win.
+At Jeffrey Glassman Injury Lawyers, we know that defective drug cases like those involving Topamax birth defects can be complicated cases to win.
 Our attorneys have a network of medical professionals and other industry experts who can testify on your behalf and help prove your case.
 Our attorneys also have extensive experience representing those injured by all different types of defective drugs, including Topamax.